 Mike explained, “At the end of the day, whether you're out doing Army stuff or running a publication… what we do is all about relationships.
 That was solidified during my time in the Army.”

 And what about the third R, resilience?
 “Being willing to make mistakes and being able to get back up and move on… to sum that up, it would be resilience.
 The only true failure is to stop trying,” Mike insisted.
-With a wife and six children to support, Mike knows the responsibility he faces in his work every day.
+With a wife and seven children to support, Mike knows the responsibility he faces in his work every day.
 He also knows there’s no giving up.
 His ability to keep going day after day, no matter the highs or lows, is a direct reflection of the resilience he learned during his time in the Army.

 As a seasoned Area Director and inspiring leader, Mike wants other veterans to know N2 is a great opportunity for them.
 After all, he knows firsthand veterans are equipped for the job.
 The military makes sure you know how to build solid, lasting relationships, gives you a sense of responsibility so you know failure isn’t an option, and makes you resilient for when the difficulties come.
 Those are the same characteristics required to succeed at N2, and it’s no wonder Mike has done just that.

 Nothing exemplifies the importance of relationships to Mike like his friendship with fellow veteran-turned-AD Tristan Manning.
-After meeting in college and becoming roommates, they were destined to a lifelong friendship.
+After meeting in college and becoming roommates, they were destined to have a lifelong friendship.
 Through their years together in the Army, joining N2, and now sharing an office together, they have a unique understanding of the importance of building and maintaining deep relationships.